KDE/kdepim-docker/README.md

 `kdesrc-build kde-pim`

-This will take a lot of time the first time, but all subsequent builds will be faster thanks.
-You can also build use a specific repository name instead of the `kde-pim` group.
+This will take a lot of time the first time, but all subsequent builds will be faster thanks to ccache.
+You can also build just a single project by passing a specific repository name instead of the `kde-pim` group to kdesrc-build.

-Check the [kdesrc-build documentation](https://kdesrc-build.kde.org) for more details about KDE PIM.
+Check the [kdesrc-build documentation](https://kdesrc-build.kde.org) for more details about kdesrc-build.

 kdesrc-build will clone all the repositories into /home/neon/kdepim/src/kde/pim, build directories (where you can run `make` manually are in /home/neon/kdepim/build/kde/pim.
-The binaries are installed into /home/neon/kdepim/install (and the environment of the container is adjusted to work with the custom installation prefix).
+The binaries are installed into /home/neon/kdepim/install (and the environment of the container is adjusted to work with this installation prefix).

 ## Development tools